deep110/deep110.github.io/posts/blogs/2022-01-15-uniform-dist-poisson-disc-sampling.md

 The steps are as follows:

 1. First we will define the minimum distance `r` that we want our points to have.
-Then a 2D grid is created with a cell-size {% equation inline %}r/\sqrt{2}{% endequation %} [See the below diagram for why].
+Then a 2D grid is created with a cell-size $r/\sqrt{2}$ [See the below diagram for why].

 <div style="text-align:center">
   <img src="/assets/images/2022-01/grid-cell-size.jpg" alt="Grid Cell Size"></img>